Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `diagnosticSettings.eventHubAuthorizationRuleResourceId`

-Optional.
 Resource ID of the diagnostic event hub authorization rule for the Event Hubs namespace in which the event hub should be created or streamed to.

 - Required: No
 - Type: string

 ### Parameter: `diagnosticSettings.eventHubName`

-Optional.
 Name of the diagnostic event hub within the namespace to which logs are streamed.
 Without this, an event hub is created for each log category.
 For security reasons, it is recommended to set diagnostic settings to send data to either storage account, log analytics workspace or event hub.

 - Required: No
 - Type: string

 ### Parameter: `diagnosticSettings.logAnalyticsDestinationType`

-Optional.
 A string indicating whether the export to Log Analytics should use the default destination type, i.e. AzureDiagnostics, or use a destination type.

 - Required: No
 - Type: string